 At a theoretical level, implementing zero trust makes significant sense.
 Cybersecurity threats can come from anywhere—outside or inside the network, and even start in one place then move to another.
 Adopting a zero trust— “Never trust, always verify” —strategy can help you tamp down on application- and services-related vulnerabilities, thereby reducing friction for the rest of the organization.
-But despite its widespread use in cybersecurity circles, the term “zero trust” is not well understood—especially when it is applied to segmentation or microsegmentation—and it’s up to security teams to explain why zero trust segmentation makes sense for the organization, especially if affected business unit leaders are wary of change.
+But despite its widespread use in cybersecurity circles, the term “zero trust” is not well understood—especially when it is applied to network segmentation or microsegmentation—and it’s up to security teams to explain why zero trust segmentation makes sense for the organization, especially if affected business unit leaders are wary of change.

 Below, we’ve outlined the top business benefits of moving to a zero trust model for segmentation, which may alleviate fears of potential negative impacts (that is, if you’re on the fence but looking for a more thorough way to secure data, applications, users, and hosts) and be used to garner support from business colleagues.

 One major blind spot many organizations have is knowing precisely what data they have, where it resides, and how it travels.
 After all, how can you secure it if you don’t know it exists?
 With the proliferation of mobile devices, IoT, and rapid and continuous deployment of new applications and services, IT and security teams are hard pressed to achieve 100 percent visibility (when using traditional address-based tools and techniques) on every data packet that traverses the network.
 With zero trust segmentation, however, any application or service that attempts to communicate is first identified, then assumed inherently untrustworthy, and automatically disallowed from communication unless its identity fingerprint is verified.
 In this way, security, IT, and networking teams can use zero trust to understand what’s already on the network and what’s trying to get there.